 Festive lava lamps

-These Christmas lava lamps will always be one of my favourite Christmas science experiments.
+These Christmas lava lamps will always be one of my favourite festive science experiments.
 They can be used over and over again and make a lovely, unusual Christmas decoration.

 Christmas shadow puppets

 Christmas shadow puppets are very easy to make and great fun for even very young children.
-Different size snowmen would be good for this one, or a giant tree with decorations.
+Different-sized snowmen or a giant tree with decorations would be good for this one.

 Frosty the snowman